gaia-dpci/GaiaXPy/docs/source/installation.rst

 .. code-block:: sh

-    pip install GaiaXPy # or pip3 if that's the case
+    pip install GaiaXPy # or pip3 if it corresponds

 -----------
 From source